westbigben/python/03-Fancy/README.md

 - Modify `version`, `box_size`, and `border` parameters
 - Customize colors with `fill_color` and `back_color`
 - Change the output filename as needed

+### Duplicate IP Detector
+- Adjust `--min-count` to change the threshold for duplicate detection
+- Use `--format` to specify log format (apache, nginx, or generic)
+- Add `--show-lines` to display line numbers where IPs appear
+- Use `--top N` to limit output to top N most frequent IPs
+- Specify `--encoding` for different file encodings
+- Customize output with `--output filename.csv` for CSV export
+- Modify regex patterns in the code for custom log formats

 ## 🔧 Troubleshooting